Kent1029/Azure_automation/ITSM_Automation_System/README.md

 ## Department Create Ticket to ITSM System

-**In this code, you can easily automatically create tickets to the Wistron ITSM system according to daily user needs.**
+**In this code, you can easily automatically create tickets to the ITSM system according to daily user needs.**

 ### Environment setup
 ```